openshift/lvm-operator/docs/design/proposals/logical-volume-manager-storage-api-v2.md

 ## Summary

-This document is an Enhancement Proposal for implementing a new API version for the Logical Volume Manager Storage.
+This document is an Enhancement Proposal for implementing a new major API version for the Logical Volume Manager Storage.
 The objective of the proposal is to eliminate the assumptions made for single-node development, enabling greater configurability and ease of debugging.
 It introduces changes such as the use of a Set and template which are similar to DaemonSet and Deployment respectively from Kubernetes.
 The status aggregation and API interaction have been extensively rewritten.